EeeBeeDee/simply-service/TESTING.md

 [Jigsaw - CSS](https://jigsaw.w3.org/css-validator/)

-The website only has two CSS files.
-One of which Jigsaw could not find by URI for whatever reason, so I had to use direct input to validate the other.
+The website only one CSS files.
 Most flags are due to vendor extensions and the fact CSS variables are not statically checked.

-I have included them here in this TESTING file as there is only two.
+I have included it here in this TESTING file as there is only one.

 <details>
 <summary>